-Apprenticeship applicants are required to have GCCEs in English Language or Literature and maths at grade 4/C or above (or accepted equivalent qualification) prior to the start of the programme.
+Apprenticeship applicants are usually required to have GCCEs in English Language or Literature and maths at grade 4/C or above (or accepted equivalent qualification) prior to the start of the programme.
+The University at its discretion may choose to make an individual agreement with an employer which allows students to start without the required GCSEs in place and where they would be completed during the apprenticeship.